 How Does Geofencing Work?

-Geofencing marketing may seem complicated, but it’s actually quite simple—especially when you bring on the best and the brightest mobile marketing solutions team to implement your strategy.
+If you’re looking to entice existing customers in the immediate vicinity of your business or catch the eye of a stranger on the street, geofencing is an excellent opportunity for you to meet your customers where they are on their mobile devices.
+Geofencing marketing may seem complicated, but it’s actually quite simple—especially when you bring on the best and the brightest mobile marketing solutions team to implement your strategy..
 But even if you’re in good hands, you might be wondering: what’s the technology powering this modern marketing marvel?

 The first step to geofencing is understanding where your customers are located—and if they are in the vicinity of your brick and mortar space.
 Thankfully, having smartphone data at our fingertips helps marketers track down customers easily and automatically.
 Using the right solutions, marketers can actually track your customer’s location through WiFi networks, Bluetooth connections, and GPS data tethered to personal smartphone devices.